You Earned a Ticket!

 hero image

 Well… maybe.
 It is important to acknowledge how extraordinarily successful these tests have been.
 This lesson explores how tests are designed, how they work, and how they are used.
-It reviews the most important tests in use in California's education system, and summarizes conflicting points of view about changing them.
+It reviews the most important tests in California's education system and summarizes conflicting points of view about changing them.

 Standardized tests quickly measure students’ knowledge and skills in ways that allow for comparisons and support decisions.
 Because testing often works as a way of measuring skills, its history extends back to pharaohs, emperors, generals, and captains of industry.
-Because testing doesn’t always work, and because it has often been misused, that history is somewhat checkered.
+Because testing doesn’t always work and has often been misused, that history is somewhat checkered.

 As discussed in Ed100 Lesson 1.3, an education system that works well drives economic success — not just for the individual, but for the whole economy.
 That's a pretty powerful reason for an education system to use tests.